RahulBendre1/legacy-ml-python/README.md

-3     Finding a Needle in a Haystack                   59 4     Making Sense of Data through Advanced Visualization   77 5     Uncovering Machine Learning                          107
+3     Finding a Needle in a Haystack                   59 4     Making Sense of Data through Advanced Visualization   77 5     Uncovering Machine Learning                          107 6     Performing Predictions with a Linear Regression      121

 ```